ProvableHQ/leo/docs/rfc/009-bit-byte-conversions.md

 ## Summary

-This RFC proposes the addition of natively implemented global functions to perform conversions between Leo values and sequences of bits or bytes in big endian or little endian order.
+This RFC proposes the addition of natively implemented scalar type methods to perform conversions between Leo values and sequences of bits or bytes in big endian or little endian order.
 This RFC also proposes a future transition from these functions to methods associated to the types.

 ## Motivation